s-fabian/schemars-to-zod/README.md

 ## NOTE

-After I made this library, I realised there is already a library with the same name.
+After I made this library, I realised there is already a library with the same functionality.
 You can find the original library [here](https://github.com/audiocloud/schemars-zod).
 This library is __not__ [the one on crates.io](https://crates.io/crates/schemars-zod).